TheBotAvenger/Roblox-Influencer-Program-Unethical-Videos/report.md

 to the report if this happens.

 ### Video Metrics
-* Total videos: 490,861 videos
+* Total videos: 492,839 videos
-* Total videos found that match keywords: 33,415 videos
+* Total videos found that match keywords: 33,567 videos
+  * Total unprocessed videos: 151 videos
-* Total videos found that are processed and marked: 3,331 videos
+* Total videos found that are processed and marked: 3,332 videos
-  * Information Collection: 2,183 videos
+  * Information Collection: 2,184 videos
   * Non-Giftcard Robux Giveaways: 958 videos
   * Other: 155 videos
   * Phishing: 35 videos